-The defending champion Lleyton Hewitt lost in the first round to Ivo Karlovic and Roger was the player to beat in that half, together with Andy Roddick who was the semi-finalist earlier that year in Melbourne.
-Federer passed the opening three rounds in five hours, dropping one set and playing on a high level before suffering that scary back injury during the practice run ahead of the fourth-round encounter with Feliciano Lopez.
+The defending champion Lleyton Hewitt lost in the first round to Ivo Karlovic and Roger was the player to beat in that half, together with Andy Roddick, the Australian Open semi-finalist.
+Federer passed the opening three rounds in five hours, dropping one set and playing on a high level before suffering a scary back injury during the practice run ahead of the fourth-round encounter with Feliciano Lopez.

 I didn't play that well today because of all those talks about my injury and his injury.
 For that reason, we didn't play a great match, but it doesn't matter after all.
 I'm thrilled to be in the semis for the first time at Wimbledon.

 I'm a little bit disappointed to play the quarter-final on Court 2.
-It doesn't matter in the end but the atmosphere could have been better on the Centre Court or Court 1."
-Roger Federer lost serve once and earned four breaks against the rival who was far from his best, controlling the pace and advancing into the last four for the first time at that level.
+It doesn't matter in the end, but the atmosphere could have been better on the Centre Court or Court 1," Roger Federer said.